Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 greatly benefited from past problems solved building out the [Doki Theme](https://github.com/doki-theme) across various platforms.

-Join me friend as I reflect on all the problems and solutions of building tooling to support _anime girls_ on all the important pieces of software.
+Join me friend, as I reflect on all the problems and solutions of building tooling to support _anime girls_ on all the important pieces of software.

 ### Hide-n-Seek Boss

 My journey began developing the Doki Theme as a [JetBrains product plugin](https://github.com/doki-theme/doki-theme-jetbrains).
-Meaning that this project holds a special place in my heart.
+This project holds a special place in my heart.
 For the first year or so, when I was building out my themes, I had no idea how to figure out how things where styled.
 I also did not know that there was [documentation on how to build a theme](https://plugins.jetbrains.com/docs/intellij/themes.html).
 Looking back, that probably did not exist when I first started.
 I also missed out on the game changing [UI Inspector](https://plugins.jetbrains.com/docs/intellij/internal-ui-inspector.html#enabling-the-ui-inspector) .
-On top of that, I do not (and still do not) understand how Java Swing works fully.
+On top of that, I do not (and still do not) understand how Java Swing works.

 Hindsight is 20-20, though I could have used those tools at the time to make my life easier.
 Not having them probably gave me one of my best skills: Being able to find functionality in other people's code.
 If this whole programming thing